 CN = weighted Curve Number

 For ease the Time Of Concentration Calculator can be accessed using the button to the right of the field.
-This allows a set of popular methods to be sued to determine the Time of Concentration.
+This allows a set of popular methods to be used to determine the Time of Concentration.

 Shape Type - Select from the available shape types from the drop-down list.